Last updated: 27 September 2017

 - we have already made a determination, or we are about to make one, on exactly the same matter

-- it is not genuine, or is vexatious or frivolous.
+- the application is ‘not genuine or is vexatious or frivolous’.

 Withdrawing your application